Mark 15: Verse 12

 Pilate answered and said to them again, "What then do you want me to do with Him whom you call the King of the Jews?"

 Pilate might have asked what should be done "with Jesus", but in his choice of words, "him whom you call the King of the Jews", he may "have hoped that the sound of the title might have not been in vain on the ears of those who had lately cried, 'Blessed is the king that cometh in the name of the Lord'" when Jesus had arrived in Jerusalem.

-They crowd reply that Jesus should be crucified, but Pilate asks what he is guilty of.
+The crowd reply that Jesus should be crucified, but Pilate asks what he is guilty of.
 They still demand he be crucified so Pilate turns Barabbas over to the crowd and has Jesus flogged and then sent out to be crucified.
 Matthew has Pilate washing his hands and declaring the crowd responsible, which the crowd accepts.

 For his flogging Jesus would have been tied to a pillar, and hit with bone or metal studded whips.
 Crucifixion was a particularly shameful or unmentionable form of death, with a stigma put onto even the condemned's family.

 Roman magistrates had wide discretion in executing their tasks, and some question whether Pilate would have been so captive to the demands of the crowd.
 Summarily executing someone to calm the situation however would have been a tool a Roman governor would have used.